 Players like Slack, Skype, Whatsapp and Monese all used offshore software development teams to develop apps, provide support and even build fundamental infrastructure.
 The reality is, without external development support, these companies would not be where they are today.

-In this blog, we offer our top tips gathered from thousands of projects, on what you should consider when hiring your own offshore software development team.
+In this blog, we offer our top tips gathered from thousands of projects, on what you should consider when hiring your own risk team.

 Tip 1: Set clear goals and identify priorities